davidmarkclements/overload-protection/readme.md

 of time the event loop was stalled for while the thread processed synchronous work.
 We can measure this with timestamp comparison.
-This option sets a threshold for the maximum amount of stalling between intervals we'll accept before our servive begins responding with 503 codes to requests.
+This option sets a threshold for the maximum amount of stalling between intervals we'll accept before our service begins responding with 503 codes to requests.
 Defaults to 42 milliseconds.

+When set to 0 this threshold will be disabled.

 #### maxHeapUsedBytes: 0